 Oftentimes, companies have a difficult time achieving the right fit for a COO.
 This role is crucial to a business but can often bring stress and tension to executive roles within an organization.
 The Chief Operating Officer is the #2 in the company, under the Chief Executive Officer.
 Competing egos, feeling under-appreciated, and disagreements on opinions are common issues.
 When hiring for this position, these issues need to be discussed and tested.

 First, ask yourself, what kind of COO is needed?
-Someone who can carry out the CEO’s vision; someone who can implement change; someone who can take over the CEO position when the timing is right; someone to oversee the overall operations so that the CEO can focus on big picture items?
+Someone who can carry out the CEO’s vision, implement change, take over the CEO position when the timing is right; someone to oversee the overall operations so that the CEO can focus on big picture items?
 Establish the specific needs, and then interview and hire accordingly.
 These needs call for different personalities, experiences, and ambitions.

 Spend some time with the candidate, possibly in the work environment.
 Bring in other executive members and department heads.
 Can the candidate keep up to speed?
 What unique traits do they offer?
 Do they have the ability to achieve the particular needs you have in mind?
 Take your time when hiring for this imperative role.
 To ensure you’re getting exactly what you need, it will pay off, in the end, to be diligent and methodical in the hiring process.